microsoft/FluidFramework/README.md

 ### Build

 - `pnpm install` from the root of the repository to install dependencies.
 This is necessary for new clones or after pulling changes from the main branch.
-- `npm run build:fast` from the root of the repository to perform an incremental build that matches the CI build process.
+- `pnpm run build:fast` from the root of the repository to perform an incremental build that matches the CI build process.
+Incremental builds tend to leave extra files laying around, so running a clean is sometimes needed to cleanup ghost tests
-- `npm run build:fast -- <path>` to build only a specific part of the repository.
+- `pnpm run build:fast -- <path>` to build only a specific part of the repository.
-- `npm run build` within a package directory to build that package.
+- `pnpm run build` within a package directory to build that package.
-- `npm run build:compile` for cross-package compilation.
+- `pnpm run build:compile` for cross-package compilation.
-- `npm run format` to format the code.
+- `pnpm run format` to format the code.
 - `npx fluid-build -t build <NAME_OF_PACKAGES>` to build a single package or multiple space-separated packages along with all their dependencies.
-- `npx fluid-build -t prettier:fix <NAME_OF_PACKAGES>` to automatically apply Prettier fixes to every file in the specified package(s).
-This works for a single package or multiple space-separated packages and is useful if your format-on-save functionality is not working.

 ### Debug